New Mexico has special appeal for us with its rich history of

 program where training takes place.
 The facility was split

-into two parts, the "on base" secure facility and the "open"
+into two parts, the "on base" secure facility and the Nuclear Museum

 On July 16, 1945 the first prototype of the implosion Atomic Bomb (called the 'Gadget') was detonated at Jornada del Muerto (Journey of Death) desert in South Central New Mexico.
 This was the initial culmination of the Manhattan Project.
 The Technical Director, Robert Oppenheimer named the test, "Trinity".
-Many books have been written about the project and some pictures and details can be found here.
+Many books have been written about the project with some pictures and details found here.

 The "Trinity" test site is open to the public only two days a

 year.
-One great way to visit it is to arrange a bus trip
+One great way to visit is to arrange a bus trip

-through the museum that includes docents that are retired
+through the Nuclear Museum that includes docents that are retired

 physicists and engineers from Sandia Labs and related